Spanish cuisine: Asturias

 Asturian cheeses are very popular in the rest of Spain.
 Among them, the most representative is Cabrales cheese, a pungent, blue cheese developed in the regions near the Picos de Europa.
 Other popular cheese types are gamonéu afuega'l pitu, and queso de Pría.
-These can be enjoyed with the local cider, a low-alcohol drink made of Asturian apples, with a distinctive sourness.
+These are usually enjoyed with the local cider, a low-alcohol drink made of Asturian apples with a distinctive sourness.

-Asturian cider, Sidra de Asturias, made of a special type of apple, is traditionally poured escanciada from a certain height, usually over the head of the waiter/server: one hand holds the glass, slightly tilted, under the hip, while the other hand throws the cider from atop, the arm usually stretched upwards.
-When the cider falls into the glass from above, the drink "breaks", getting aerated and bubbly.
+Asturian cider, Sidra de Asturias, made of a special type of apple, is traditionally poured escanciada from a certain height, usually over the head of the waiter/server.
+When the cider falls into the glass from above, the drink "breaks", becoming aerated and bubbly.
 It is consumed immediately after being served, in consecutive, tiny shots.

 Notable desserts are frisuelos (similar to crêpes, usually filled with cream or apple jam), rice pudding (white rice cooked with milk, lemon zest and sugar), and carbayón (dulce) (puff pastry cakes filled with almond mash and covered with sugar glaze).

 Balearic Islands

 Balearic cuisine has purely Mediterranean characteristics due to its location.
 The islands have been conquered several times throughout their history by the French and the English, which left some culinary influences.
-Some well known food items are the sobrassada, arroz brut, mahón cheese, gin de Menorca (pelota), and mayonnaise.
+Some well-known food items are the sobrassada, arroz brut, mahón cheese, gin de Menorca (pelota), and mayonnaise.
 Among the dishes are tumbet, frito mallorquín, and roasted suckling pig.
-Popular deserts include ensaïmada, tambor d'ametlla, and suspiros de Manacor.
-Balearic food is an example of the famous Mediterranean diet due to the importance of olive oil, legumes, unrefined cereals, fruits, vegetables and fish.
+Popular desserts include ensaïmada, tambor d'ametlla, and suspiros de Manacor.